Improved Convergence Rates for Distributed Resource Allocation: Numerical Experiments

-\an{For all all agents $i\in[n]$, we define the resource vector $r_i$ as the mean value of the interval constraints, i.e., $r_i=[(\underline{\omega}_{i,1}+\overline{\omega}_{i,1})/2;(\underline{\omega}_{i,2}+\overline{\omega}_{i,2})/2]\in\R^2$.
+For each agent $i\in[n]$, the resource vector $r_i$ is the mean value of the interval constraints, i.e., $r_i=[\overline{\omega}_{i,1}/2;\overline{\omega}_{i,2}/2]\in\R^2$.
 If the optimal solution of the problem does not hit the boundary of the set $\Omg$, multiple trials are made to obtain the problem for which the constraint set $\Omg$ is active at the optimal solution.
-Since Algorithm 2 cannot be applied to solve such problems, we consider another algorithm that uses a gradient-projection update and, thus, has a lower computational cost per iteration as compared to Algorithm 1.} The algorithm is given below (Algorithm 3).
+Mirror-EXTRA cannot be applied to solve such problems, so we implement Mirror-PG-EXTRA that uses a gradient-projection update.

-\an{In Algorithm 3, the matrix $B$ is the diagonal matrix with entries $B_{ii}=\beta_i$ on its diagonal, while $\proj_{\Omega_i}[\cdot]$ is the projection operator on the set $\Omega_i$ with respect to the Euclidean norm.
-Note that, in the absence of the per-agent-constraints, Algorithm 3 reduces to Algorithm 2.
-We do not formally establish the convergence or the convergence rates for Algorithm 3, though we believe it has $1/k$ convergence rate under convexity and smoothness assumptions.
-An immediate guess on the convergence property of Algorithm 3 is that it will be slower than Algorithm 1 in terms of the number of iterations needed to reach a given accuracy.}

 \an{In the experiments, we use the matrix $\Lap=0.5(I-W)$ for both Mirror-P-EXTRA and Mirror-PG-EXTRA, where $W$ is generated according to the Metropolis-Hasting rule.
-For Mirror-P-EXTRA we use $c=0.01/\sqrt{\mu L\lams{\Lap}}$, which is based on Corollary~\ref{corollary:scalability}.
+For Mirror-P-EXTRA we use $c=0.01/(\mu L\lams{\Lap})^{0.5}$, which is based on Corollary~\ref{corollary:scalability}.
 The constant factor $0.01$ is hand-tuned and found to be effective for most of our randomly generated graphs and randomly generated $\f$, $\br$, and $\Omg$.
-To verify the viability of using different parameters $\beta_i$ across agents, we choose $\beta_i=\phi_i c\laml{\Lap}$ for each agent $i$, where $\phi_i$ is a random variable following the uniform distribution over the interval $[1,1.5]$.
-For Mirror-PG-EXTRA we have tested $c=0.5/L$ which is based on Remark \ref{remark:step}.
-In this case, we choose $\beta_i=\phi_i c$ for each agent $i$, where $\phi_i$ is a random variable following the uniform distribution over the interval $[1,1.5]$.} The convergence curves are plotted in Fig. \ref{eps:fig1}.
+To verify the viability of using different parameters $\beta_i$ across agents, we choose $\beta_i=\phi_i c\laml{\Lap}$ for each $i$, where $\phi_i$ is a random variable following the uniform distribution over the interval $[1,1.5]$.
+For Mirror-PG-EXTRA we set $c=0.5/L$ and $\beta_i=\phi_i c$ for each agent $i$, where $\phi_i$ is a random variable following the uniform distribution over the interval $[1,1.5]$.}